trdroid/Android-Examples/_misc/Android-Studio-Shortcuts/SHORTCUTS.md

 **Quickly select currently edited element**

 To quickly select the currently edited element (class, file, method or field) in any view (Project view, Structure view or other), press Alt+F1.

+**Speed Search**

+The speed search is available in all the tree views: just start typing and you'll quickly locate the necessary item.